 Liam has been kind enough to let us feature one of his recently published stories, “The Croissant and the Macaron.”
-I was immediately enticed to read it; food in the title?
-I’m sold.
+We were immediately enticed to read it; food in the title?
+Yes please.
 Who doesn’t love croissants and who doesn’t love macarons?
 We gotta find out what this story is all about!

 The Croissant and the Macaron

 We start in a warm bakery filled with the sweet aromas of the delicious baked goods and waiting to be made desserts.
 One of those treats waiting for his turn in the oven is Macaron.
 He was anxiously waiting to go in the oven, with the constant questions turning in his mind over and over: “What if I don’t rise?
 Will I remain flat forever?
 What will everyone think of me?”

 All very important questions for a dessert when your pride is on the line here.
 Macaron was so overwhelmed with the stress and concern that he began to cry.